 UH College of Pharmacy also is a founding member of The Dan L. Duncan Institute for Clinical and Translational Research, which is based at Baylor College of Medicine.
 The ICTR fosters collaboration, training and promotion of clinical and translational research among more than 250 faculty and research staff at its partner institutions.

-In addition to BCM and UHCOP, the other founding institutions are Rice University, Texas Children's Hospital, The Michael E. DeBakey Veterans Affairs Medical Center, Kelsey-Seybold Clinic and Kelsey-Seybold Research Foundation, The Harris County Hospital District, St. Luke's Episcopal Hospital and The University of Texas Health Science Center at Houston.
+In addition to BCM and UHCOP, the other founding institutions are Rice University, Texas Children's Hospital, The Michael E. DeBakey Veterans Affairs Medical Center, Kelsey-Seybold Clinic and Kelsey-Seybold Research Foundation, Harris Health System, St. Luke's Health System and UTHealth (The University of Texas Health Science Center at Houston).